 Kathryn Gardow develops solutions by gathering the facts, listening to the participants, and analyzing the organization or operation to empower and implement a successful outcome.

-Kathryn evaluates the organization’s current financial or organizational status and provides and implements solutions to greater efficiency and opportunity.
+Kathryn evaluates the organization’s current financial, organizational status, or vision, and provides options and implements solutions to greater efficiency and opportunity.

 Kathryn Gardow is intuitive and perceptive in ferreting out options and direction for positive impact start-up organizations.
 She is perceptive, well-connected in the community and skilled at finding funding, partners, or opportunities for success.